Lonely Planet founder reprises original trip - on budget air

 What he continues to do is travel and write.
 When Wheeler first heard U.S. President George W. Bush speak of the "axis of evil", his first thought was "I've got to go there!"

-The result was a 2010 book called "Bad Lands", which took him to the three "axis" countries of Iran, Iraq and North Korea, and another half-dozen countries with unsavory reputations
+The result was a 2010 book called "Bad Lands", which took him to the three "axis" countries of Iran, Iraq and North Korea, and another half-dozen countries with unsavoury reputations

 He followed that with a book called "Dark Lands", in which he visited an array of dysfunctional countries.